acend/go-basics-training/content/en/docs/overview/pointers.md

 A pointer contains a memory address of an actual value or `nil` if they do not point to anything.
 The zero value of a pointer is `nil`.

-Pointers types are indicated with a star.
+Pointer types are indicated with a star.
 For example:

 * The type `*int` is a pointer to an `int`